 Madison Renia

+Science in Nursing

-School: Laurentian University
+School: Laurentian University Program: Bachelor of

+Where do you see yourself

+myself working as an acute

+care Registered Nurse on a

+cardiac unit.
+I will provide

+quality patient-centred care

+while working to achieve a

-Program: Bachelor of Science in Nursing
+Master's of Science in Nursing.

-Where do you see yourself 5 years from now?
-I envision myself working as an acute care Registered Nurse on a cardiac unit.
-I will provide quality patient-centred care while working to achieve a Master's of Science in Nursing.